Judd Trump excited for ‘dream’ final clash with Ronnie O’Sullivan

 “I just tried to stay positive,” added Trump.
 “I was still enjoying it and there was nothing really I could do – my long shots weren’t going in but I had no other shot so I had to keep going for them.

 “This feels like a free shot because I wasn’t expecting anything of myself.
-I feel like I’m getting closer to the feeling I had (in the 2019 final).
+I feel like I’m getting closer to the feeling I had [in the 2019 final].
 I feel like my best is close now, and I’m feeling positive.”

 It proved scant solace for Williams that his four centuries in the match took his tally for the tournament to 16, equalling Stephen Hendry’s single-year mark from 2002, but he rued his inability to maintain a streak that at one stage had seen him win nine of 11 frames.